Critical recurrence in the real quadratic family: Proof of Theorem B

 By standard theory of infinite products, this is the case if and only if

-To evaluate the above sum we make use of the following classical result, due to Schl\"omilch (see \cite{Schlomilch_book}, for instance). \begin{Prop}[Schl\"omilch Condensation Theorem] Let $q_0 < q_1 < q_2 \cdots$ be a strictly increasing sequence of positive integers such that there exists a positive real number $\alpha$ such that
+To evaluate the above sum we make use of the following classical result, due to Schl\"omilch~\cite{Schlomilch} (see also \cite{Knopp}, for instance). \begin{Prop}[Schl\"omilch Condensation Test] Let $q_0 < q_1 < q_2 \cdots$ be a strictly increasing sequence of positive integers such that there exists a positive real number $\alpha$ such that

 Then, for a nonincreasing sequence $a_n$ of positive nonnegative real numbers,

 \end{Prop} \begin{proof} We have

 and therefore